jdstone/flight-check-in/README.md

 ## TL;DR

 Allows you to schedule an automated check-in to your flight, so you don't have to do it yourself.
 Once your reservation details (confirmation # and first and last name) are provided, the software will check you in to your flight 24 hours before it departs, with no manual steps from you.
-But, this no longer works due to restrictions Southwest Airlines has put in place.

 ## What is This⁈ / The Story